Deeshura/Mega_Stones/README.md

 # Mega Stones
  Adds Mega Stones and Mega Evolution to PMDO.
 By using a Mega Stone, your team members can Mega Evolve, becoming stronger until you progress to the next floor.
 However, each use of a Mega Stone drains your belly somewhat, so be careful!

+ For those looking to obtain these Mega Stones, there's rumors about of a mysterious Pokémon seen sneaking into a cave on the outskirts of Overgrown Wilds...

 ## TODO
  * Localization.
  * Adding in new Mega Stones as they're released.